Tatermen/librenms-xmaslights/README.md

 # librenms-xmaslights

-Twinkly Christmas lights synced to your LibreNMS alerts
+Twinkly Christmas lights synced to your LibreNMS alerts.
+This is quick and dirty, and there is no error handling.
+Use at your own risk.

 ## Hardware